Mission Hill, Boston: Demographics

 According to the American Community Survey (ACS), Mission Hill's population was 15,883 in 2011.
 It listed 47.8% of the people in the community as White, 18.0% as Black or African American, 17.5% as Hispanic or Latino, 14.1% as Asian, 1.2% as "two or more races", and 1.4% as "other".
 Given its proximity to many colleges and universities, and because it houses several dormitories, ages in the neighborhood centered near the early to mid-20s.
 The ACS estimated residents between the ages 20–24 make up most of the population of Mission Hill, Boston.

 The 2011 ACS listed median household income in Mission Hill as $33,432 during a 12-month span.
 21.1% of the households made less than $10,000 yearly.
 The median family income during a 12-month span was $36,237.
 The highest percent of family income accounts for 12.0% and they make between $75,000 to $99,999 yearly.
 Out of 6,230 households, 1,300 received food stamps/SNAP over a 12-month span.
 However, Mission Hill Neighborhood Housing Services claims that "Mission Hill's population of 18,722 people is racially and economically diverse" on its website.
 Seeming disparities in statistics might recurringly result from the very large number of short-term undergraduates and visiting international faculty, postdocs, researchers, and professional degree candidates who may or may not appear in statistical data sets that are cited for publication.

 History

+Industry began in the area as early as the 17th century.